jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 # Pre-model algorithms
 An extension of data scrubbing.\
 Unsupervised learning algorithms can be used to clean and reshape (cluster) data.\
-This occurs before the use of a supervised learning algorithm to build the model.
+This occurs before the use of a supervised learning algorithm to make predictions.

 Examples:
 -  k-means clustering